CAN Shareholder Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Canaan Inc. Shareholders of Class Action and Encourages Investors to Contact the Firm

-NEW YORK, April 20, 2021 /PRNewswire/ -- Attorney Advertising Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Canaan Inc. ("Canaan" or "the Company") (NASDAQ: CAN) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Canaan securities between February 10, 2021 and April 9, 2021, both dates inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/can.
+NEW YORK, April 22, 2021 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Canaan Inc. ("Canaan" or "the Company") ( CAN) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Canaan securities between February 10, 2021 and April 9, 2021, both dates inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/can.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.